-As someone that originates from the UK, when it comes to USA tourism, we are only really ‘shown’ places like Orlando/Disney, New York, Vegas, The Grand Canyon, LA…the Midwest is relatively unknown so to speak.
-So when I moved to Iowa (20 minutes from the WI border), I was pleasantly surprised by Wisconsin as it was somewhere that had never really been on my radar before.
+As someone that originates from the UK, when it comes to USA tourism, we are only really ‘shown’ places like Orlando/Disney, New York, Vegas, The Grand Canyon, LA.
+The Midwest is relatively unknown so to speak.
+So when I moved to Iowa (20 minutes from the WI border), I was pleasantly surprised by Wisconsin.
+It was somewhere that had never really been on my radar before.
 In this post I share with you some of my favourite Wisconsin attractions that should be on your Wisconsin bucket list!
 Wisconsin is pretty well known for its love affair with cheese (and cheese curds) but as someone that hates the stuff, unfortunately you won’t find any cheese related things in this round up!

-Disclosure: I have previously worked with some of the attractions and destinations mentioned in this post, however all opinions are 100% my own.
+Disclosure: I have previously worked with some of the attractions and destinations mentioned in this post.
+All opinions are 100% my own.
 This post contains affiliate links.
 For more information visit my Privacy & Disclosure Policy.

 Things To Do In Wisconsin

 Dickeyville Grotto – Dickeyville

 🗺255-377 Great River Rd, Dickeyville, WI 53808, United States